sekthor/sekthor/README.md

 ## `$ whoami`

-- I am a DevOps engineer tinkering along the full stack.
+- 🔧 I am a DevOps engineer tinkering along the full stack.
-- I live and breathe Kubernetes ☸️, love Linux 🐧 and mostly write Go.
+- 🐧 I live and breathe Kubernetes, love Linux and mostly write Go.
-- I seldom hesitate to spend hours automating 15 minute tasks ♻️
+- ⏳ I seldom hesitate to spend hours automating 15 minute tasks
-- I have a firm belief in free software 🐃
+- 🐃 I have a firm belief in free software
-- I fell for the neovim meme 🤷🏻‍♂️
+- 📓 I fell for the neovim meme
-- Heavily caffeinated🧉
+- 🧉 Heavily caffeinated

 ## 👨🏻‍🔧 What I do